nkh/ftl/config/ftl/man/ftl.md

         This adds a _cdf_ function which will open an *ftl* instance you can use to navigate your directories, jump to bookmarks, ...

-        Press «q» to quit and jump to the directory you're currently in.
+        Press <q> to quit and jump to the directory you're currently in.

-        Press «Q» to cancel.
+        Press <Q> to cancel.

 ## Files/Directories Picker